netizen-experience/utils/packages/error-utils/README.md

-# Errors
+# Error Utils

-A utility library for creating and managing custom errors with additional context and codes.
+A utility library for creating and managing custom error-utils with additional context and codes.

 ## Table of Contents